panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

 *  Create a method on an object `sum: function() {...}`
 *  Use the function as a callback `.reduce(function(...) {...})`

 The function expression is the working horse in JavaScript.
-Most of the time developer deals with this type of function declaration alongside the arrow function (if you prefer short syntax and lexical context).
+Usually, you deal with this type of function declaration, alongside the arrow function (if you prefer short syntax and lexical context).

 ### 2.1 Named function expression